-All students participate in clinical experiences in medical facilities for 4 rotations, with a total of 12 weeks at 40 hours each week.
-The first clinical experience will take place at the end of final fall semester of the program for three weeks.
+All students participate in clinical experiences in medical facilities for four rotations, with a total of 12 weeks at 40 hours each week.
+The first clinical experience takes place at the end of final fall semester of the program for three weeks.
 The last three clinical experiences will take place the second eight weeks of the final spring semester of the program.

 Medical Laboratory Technicians are mostly employed in hospital laboratories but are also employed by physician clinic laboratories, reference labs, community blood banks, product manufacturers, and pharmaceutical companies.